Postgraduate research opportunities The Future Hospital & Beyond Its Walls

 Projects:

-- must be supported by the NHS, Care or Third Sector and clearly demonstrate potential to make a significant positive impact on health and care delivery under the auspices of the ‘Future Hospital’ by innovating within the sectors of pharmacy, surgery, mental health or social care in their host organisation
+- must be supported by the NHS, Social Care or Third Sector and clearly demonstrate potential to make a significant positive impact on health and social care delivery under the auspices of the ‘Future Hospital’ by innovating within the sectors of pharmacy, surgery, mental health or social care in their host organisation

 - engagement of the NHS, Care or Third Sector through the full studentship must be evidenced through a letter of support from the organisation and confirmation granting day release for the candidate to undertake their studies